DynCoder/geneak/README.md

 Master|[![Build Status](https://travis-ci.org/Joshua260403/geneak.svg?branch=master)](https://travis-ci.org/Joshua260403/geneak)

 ## License
+All code in this project is licensed under the GPLv3 license.
 Refer to [LICENSE](LICENSE) for the full license.\
 ___(Especially when you're from the other group working on this project)___